 These lifestyle changes can help you manage cardiomyopathy:

-- Eat a healthy diet, including a variety of fruits and vegetables and whole grains.
+- Eat a healthy diet.
+Include a variety of fruits, vegetables and whole grains.

 - Get enough sleep.